EnderDragonEP/ha-addons/HatH-STUN/README.md

 This app is a fork of the [HatH-STUN-Docker](https://github.com/Oniicyan/HatH-STUN-Docker) project, modified to work as a Home Assistant app.

 Using STUN (Session Traversal Utilities for NAT) is crucial for applications like Hentai@Home that require peer-to-peer communication, as it helps devices behind firewall or router to discover their public IP address and the type of NAT they are behind.
-By running a STUN, this app allows your Hentai@Home client to establish direct connections and participate in the Hentai@Home network.
+By running a STUN, it allows your Hentai@Home client to establish direct connections and participate in the Hentai@Home network.

 ## Installation